 Extra Gear That Comes in Handy

-Beyond food, here are some extras I always recommend to make using your stash a lot easier:
+Beyond food, here are some extras I always recommend to make using your supplies a lot easier:

 - Manual Can Opener: A must for canned goods.
 I keep a backup, just in case.